IlyaDobrynin/opti_models/README.md

 ### With Docker
 [Back to Content](#Content)

+**We highly advice you to work with this project inside the Docker that we've built for you, since there are tested dependencies.
+Otherwise, we can't guarantee that it will work due to various environmental reasons.**

 <details>
 <summary>Expand</summary>

-We highly advice you to work with this project inside the Docker that we've built for you.
-Otherwise, we can't guarantee that it will work due to various environmental reasons.

 Steps for work with docker:
 1. Set up Docker: